Parameter

 ]);

-Use ArrayAttr attribute to define an array parameter.
+Use ArrayAttr attribute to define an array parameter using attribute notation.

 use Chevere\Parameter\Attributes\ArrayAttr;